OBJECT-ORIENTED PROGRAMMING (OOP)

 3. ATTRIBUTES

 Attributes are characteristics of an object.
 In Ruby, you can define attributes using instance variables (@variable_name).
-You typically define attribute accessors using attr_reader, attr_writer, or attr_accessor
+You typically define attribute accessors using attr_reader, attr_writer, or attr_accessor.

 For example:

-attr_accessor :name, :age
+class Person attr_accessor :name, :age end

 4. METHODS